PhilCK/philck.github.com/_posts/2015-05-25-software-book-recommendations.md

 ---

-List of books that I've read and recomend.
+List of books that I've read and recommend.
 In no particular order...

 ## Scott Meyers